Making smiles in Paris, TX wider and brighter since 2016

 Amanda Bratton - Dental Hygienist

-Amanda has been a hygienist for over five years, graduating from Midwestern State University in Wichita Falls, with a Bachelor of Science in Dental Hygiene.
-Amanda and her husband, Derek, have a 2 year old son, Ryker and are expecting their second son, Jasper, in August 2017.
-Amanda has been at this practice for the past four years, giving her a chance to get to know her patients and keep up with them over the years.
+Amanda has been a hygienist for over six years, graduating from Midwestern State University in Wichita Falls, with a Bachelor of Science in Dental Hygiene.
+Amanda and her husband, Derek, have a 3 year old son, Ryker and a one year old son, Jasper.
+Amanda has been at this practice for the past five years, giving her a chance to get to know her patients and keep up with them over the years.

 Jennifer Bethea - Office Manager